 If any of the criteria outlined earlier leave more children with an equal claim than places available, priority will be given to the child who lives nearer to the preferred school.

 Should the tie-breakers above still leave children with an equal claim because distances are exactly the same, random allocation will be used to decide on priority.
 The school will use the Local Authority’s Random Allocation Protocol, supervised by an independent person, which is available on request.

-Home to school distances used for tie-breaking will be measured by a straight-line measurement as determined by Capita One and supported by Cornwall Council’s nominated Geographical Information System.
+Home to school distances used for tie-breaking will be measured by a straight-line measurement as determined by Cornwall Council’s nominated Geographical Information System.
 Measurements will be between your home address (the centre of the main building of the property) and the main gate of the school (as determined by Cornwall Council).]
 Distances used to determine nearest school with room (i.e. where it is not possible to offer a place at a preferred school) and for establishing transport entitlements will be measured by the nearest available route as determined by Cornwall Council’s nominated Geographical Information System software.